Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Explanation of Push Your Luck Mechanics

-In push-your-luck (or press-your-luck, as this board game mechanic is also known), players are against the decision(s) between settling for what they already have or risking for greater rewards.
+In push-your-luck (or press-your-luck, as this board game mechanic is also known) board games, you are facing decisions between settling for what they already have or risking for greater rewards.
 Risks can vary from losing the reward to other players, forfeiting turns, losing points, or even losing the game.

-The process is mandatorily accompanied by some randomness.
-Whether you’re drawing cards from the deck, rolling dice, drawing tokens, collecting sets, etc., there must inevitably be a factor that you can’t completely control in order for the push-your-luck mechanic to work.
+Some randomness mandatorily accompanies the process.
+Whether you’re drawing cards from the deck, rolling dice, drawing tokens, collecting sets, etc., there is a factor that you can’t completely control for the push-your-luck mechanic to work.

 If you click on an affiliate link, it will take you to the Amazon store.
 If you then buy something, I will earn a commission – I am a member of the Amazon Associates program, as well as others.